 Grants include: Los Angeles Unified School District (LAUSD Professional Development), New York Dance Education Association (NYSDEA), Arnhold Graduate Dance Education Program (full scholarship for Masters level studies), Bronfman Center, and NYU.

-Rosa Silva Gisbert is a dancer from Bolivia, she star dancing when she was 7 years old, performing pieces by Amalia Michelle and Fabricio Ferrufino, she was part of Coda jazz company and IDance company, also she was in several musicals productions in Bolivia such as Hairspray, Chicago, Grease, Rent and Moulin Rouge.
+Rosa Silva Gisbert (Artistic Associate) is a dancer from Bolivia, she star dancing when she was 7 years old, performing pieces by Amalia Michelle and Fabricio Ferrufino, she was part of Coda jazz company and IDance company, also she was in several musicals productions in Bolivia such as Hairspray, Chicago, Grease, Rent and Moulin Rouge.
 Rosa was featured in an adapted version of "Revelations" by Alvin Ailey.

 Rosa has been based in New York City since 2014, when she came to study dance at Steps on Broadway where she discovered her passion for contemporary dance.
 Since moving to New York, she had performed pieces by Marijke Eliasberg, Jana Hicks, Julia Ehrstrand, Eveline Kleinjans and Miriam Førde.